projectcalico/calico/RELEASING.md

   expects a version number of the form "2.0.0", with optional suffixes such as "-beta1-rc3".

+# Felix packages for Calico with OpenStack

+Apart from OpenStack, the platforms that Calico targets are container-based, so the container image artifacts already generated above are appropriate for installing Felix on those platforms.
+OpenStack installations, however, are commonly based on packages, so for Calico with OpenStack we provide packages for the OS platforms that are popular for OpenStack installs: Debian packages for Ubuntu Trusty and Xenial, and RPM packages for CentOS 7 or RHEL 7.

 To build Debian and RPM packages for a release:

 - Following the above, run `make deb rpm`.
 You should see debian/changelog and